-The event is being hosted by Friends of NH Drug Courts, JSI Research & Training Institute, Inc., and NH Alcohol & Drug Abuse Counselors Association.
 The conference will include keynote speakers, panel discussions and educational sessions on a variety of topics as well as provide networking opportunities throughout the two days.

 -Face to face networking opportunities

 -Continuing educational credit

-– Over 30 educational sessions to choose from
+-A variety of educational sessions to choose from

 -Nationally and locally recognized expert presenters

 Please contact [email protected] with all NH Treatment